-Standard Relevance from the ESRS ESS3: Resource Efficiency and Pollution Prevention and Management engaged through construction contractors who will be constructing the office building.
-Labour Management Procedure has been prepared for the project, hence, contract bid document will soon be released.
-The LMP has appropriate terms and conditions of employment, non-discrimination and equal opportunity, workers organisations, restrictions on child and forced labour, and OHS in all phases of the subproject.
-The contractor will be trained on implementing the LMP.
-ESS3 is relevant.
-The subproject will involve consumption of energy, water and raw materials.
-The design considers resource use efficiency.
-The construction will involve the use of sufficient raw materials, energy and water, as well as other resources.
-The operation of the office building to consider energy conservation such as turning off lights or any electrical appliances when not in use.
-The contractor responsible for the construction of the office building with the support of PMU engineer will ensure the prevention of any pollution and if any occur there will be ESS 4: Community Health and Safety proper mitigation measures.
-SS4 is relevant.
+Standard Relevance from the ESRS for example, are capable of causing chest constriction, bronchiopneumonia, dysphagia, oedema, spasms of the larynx and dyspnoea.
+ESS 4: Community Health and Safety SS4 is relevant.
 The potential E&S risks need to be managed, both during the construction and operational phase.
 The Solomon Islands has a high background rate of GBV.
 The increase in the labour influx for the subproject has been considered under SIART Project, and the risks that come with it have been identified and described in the ESMF.
 Measures to help reduce or eliminate instances transmission of HIV/AIDS, SEA/SH induced by the project will be in place and the responsibility will fall on the contractors to ensure that these measures are implemented, for example all workers will be required to sign 'Codes of Conduct' describing their responsibilities.
-Infection Prevention and Control measures in the form of a training, awareness will be implemented to provide knowledge on transmission of noncommunicable diseases.
-ESS 7: Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities ESS7 is relevant.
-The subproject will affect indigenous Malaita people ESS 10: Stakeholder Engagement and Information Disclosure The project recognizes the need for effective and inclusive engagement with all of the relevant stakeholders and the population at large.
+Infection Prevention and Control measures in the form of a training, awareness will be implemented to provide knowledge on transmission of non-communicable diseases.
+ESS 7: Indigenous ESS7 is relevant.
+The subproject will affect indigenous Malaita people in Auki.
+Peoples/Sub-Saharan The risks and impacts once not carefully managed can negatively affect the African Historically indigenous people there.
+On the other hand, the operation of the new office Underserved Traditional Local will greatly benefit the local farmers in terms of increased service necessary for Traditional Local Communities TOT ESS 10: Stakeholder Engagement and Information Disclosure The project recognizes the need for effective and inclusive engagement with all of the relevant stakeholders and the population at large.
 A Stakeholder Engagement Plan (SEP) will be prepared for engaging with stakeholders on the E&S risks of the project and will be disclosed on the MAL/SIART official website.
 The SEP will identify and analyse key stakeholders (i.e. affected parties, other interested parties and disadvantaged and vulnerable groups) and describe the process and modalities for sharing information on the project activities, incorporating stakeholder feed